AppsmithsLLC/WSSQLiteReader/README.md

 # WSSQLiteReader
 Prototype dynamic SQLite database reader which currently demonstrates:

-* Dynamic form generation using XIBs and custom wrapper classess to abstract complexity away from the UITableViewController subclasses.
+* Dynamic form generation using XIBs and custom wrapper classes to abstract complexity away from the UITableViewController subclasses.

 * Custom theme patterns